wasmCloud/wasmCloud/examples/golang/providers/custom-template/README.md

 ## Running as an application

-You can deploy this provider, along with a [prebuilt component](../component/) for testing, by deploying the [wadm.yaml](./wadm.yaml) application.
+You can deploy this provider, along with a [component](../component/) for testing, by deploying the [wadm.yaml](./wadm.yaml) application.
+Make sure to build the component with `wash build`.

 ```bash
 # Build the component